A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: Motivating Example: Mail Insurance

 A better strategy is to perform dynamic hedging \cite{ville1939etude,shafer2005probability}, where the sender sends the $n$ mails one by one, and adaptively chooses the amount of insurance to purchase based on the number of mails successfully delivered.
 If $k$ mails have already been successfully delivered, then there is no need to purchase more insurance.
-If only $k-1$ mails have been successfully delivered, and there are only a few mails left to be sent, then a larger amount of insurance should be purchased.\footnote{The optimal amount of insurance to purchase for the $i$-th mail, if $t$ mails have been successfully delivered, is$\sum_{z=0}^{k-t-1}(\binom{n-i}{z}-p\binom{n-i+1}{z})(1-p)^{z-1}p^{n-i-z+1}$.
-This guarantees that the loss is always constant.
-This is computed by treating the game as an example of the coin tossing game studied by Ville \cite{ville1939etude} and Shafer and Vovk \cite{shafer2005probability}.}
+If only $k-1$ mails have been successfully delivered, and there are only a few mails left to be sent, then a larger amount of insurance should be purchased.

-One can show that, taking $k=\lfloor nR\rfloor$ and $n\to\infty$, as long as the rate $R$ satisfies $R<1-p$, the maximum loss $\epsilon$ can approach $0$.
+One can show that, taking $k=\lfloor nR\rfloor$ and $n\to\infty$, as long as $R<1-p$, the maximum loss $\epsilon$ can approach $0$.
 This is reminiscent of the channel coding theorem for the erasure channel with erasure probability $p$ (which is the implied probability of the insurance policy which compensates $\$1/p$ if the mail is lost), where the capacity is also $1-p$.
 We will show that there is indeed a rigorous correspondence between probabilistic channels and certain deterministic games, to be introduced in the following sections.